Fraunhofer-AISEC/cpg/README.md

 ### Experimental Languages

 Some languages, such as Golang are experimental and depend on other native libraries.
 Therefore, they are not included as gradle submodules by default.
-To include them as submodules simply toggle them on in the [gradle properties](./gradle.properties) file by setting the value of the properties to `true` e.g., (`enableGoFrontend=true`)
+To include them as submodules simply toggle them on in the [gradle properties](./gradle.properties) file by setting the value of the properties to `true` e.g., (`enableGoFrontend=true`).
+Instead of manually editing the [gradle properties](./gradle.properties) file, you can also use the `configure_frontends.sh` script, which edits the properties for you.

 #### Golang